 “The wet markets of the world have for too long cruelly consumed millions of wild animals and endangered the health of the entire planet.
 And for what?
 So someone could dine on the flesh of an exotic animal?
 Why should civil society tolerate such extreme risks to satisfy self-indulgent decadence?”
 Feral said.

-Since the spring, FoA has also written to several U.N. countries, as well as the U.S. Secretary of State and Congressional representatives.
-And our efforts are paying off.
+This spring, FoA wrote to representatives of several U.N. countries, as well as the U.S. Secretary of State and Congressional representatives.
 In June, the German Ambassador to the UN announced his country is going to seek a U.N.
 Resolution calling for the global shut-down of all wildlife meat markets.

 “We must close all wildlife meat markets, legal and illegal,’’ said Dr. Christoph Heusgen, the German Ambassador to the U.N.
 “We must stop all commercial trade for human consumption.
 We need to act boldly, and we want a UN Resolution on this issue.”

-Friends of Animals wrote to Ambassador Heusgen this spring requesting such action following his remarks at the U.N.
+Friends of Animals had written Ambassador Heusgen requesting such action following his remarks at the U.N.
 Security Council when he described with frustration the “deafening silence” from the U.N. as COVID-19 pandemic raged globally killing hundreds of thousands of people.

 Ghebreyesus, of WHO, addressed the issue earlier this spring, calling for a ban on the sale and trade of wildlife for food.